code-with-amitk/Code-examples/DS_Questions/Data_Structures/Graphs/README.md

 Minimum eccentricity of any vertex.

 #### Topological Sort / Topological Order
 - Print/visit of directed graph such that for edge(ab) where a->b, a should be printed before b.
-Modify [DFS](/DS_Questions/Algorithms/Traversals/).
 - TS is only possible for [DAG](#dag). because DAGs don't have cycles and are directed.
 - Some events should happen before next.
 Ex: Getting ready in morning (socks before shoes, undergarments before pants).
 - [Logic, Code Topological Sort](/DS_Questions/Questions/Graphs)